Mid-Career Peer-to-Peer (P2P) Mentoring program

 Links:

-• In the last couple of years, AFFECT matured as an organization, with a set of established efforts that are expected to be repeated annually in years to come.
-These initiatives include (i) mentoring, (ii) grants to support networking and mentoring events, and (iii) departmental demographic survey.
-In 2024, much of the committee’s effort has been focused on perfecting and expanding these initiatives, as well as the processes and networks that support them.
+• Over the past several years, AFFECT has matured as an organization with a set of established initiatives that are expected to continue on a recurring basis.
+These initiatives include (i) mentoring, (ii) grants to support networking and mentoring events, and (iii) a departmental demographic survey.
+In 2025, much of the committee’s effort focused on refining and expanding the mentoring and networking initiatives, as well as strengthening the processes and networks that support them.
+To manage costs, the demographic survey is administered at multi-year intervals rather than annually, with the most recent survey conducted in 2023.

 2022 Research Highlight